cilium/cilium/Documentation/concepts/scalability/report.rst

 These experiments helped us develop a better understanding of Cilium running in a large cluster entirely in CRD mode and without depending on etcd.
-There is still some work to be done to optimize the memory footprint of BPF maps even further, as well as reducing the memory footprint of the Cilium agent.
+There is still some work to be done to optimize the memory footprint of eBPF maps even further, as well as reducing the memory footprint of the Cilium agent.
 We will address those in the next Cilium version.